soxfan2307/CS499-ePortfolio/DatabaseHelper/Narrative.md

 The artifact enhanced here was `DatabaseHelper.java` and its integration across the Android weight tracking app.
 Originally, it showed basic SQLite operations but lacked strong interaction and secure data handling.
 Enhancements expanded to include `AddWeightActivity.java`, `DataAdapter.java`, `MainActivity.java`, `LoginActivity.java`, and `DataDisplayActivity.java`.

 ## Justification for Inclusion
-I chose this artifact because it highlights **database integration, user authentication, and secure data handling**—all critical skills in mobile development.
+I chose this artifact because it highlights **database integration, user authentication, and secure data handling** all critical skills in mobile development.
 Enhancements showcased:
 - Login system with persistent sessions using SharedPreferences.
 - Foreign key relationships for users and weight entries.